-WebPass is available for the convenience of providers and facilities.
+WebPass is utilized by providers and facilities to check member eligibility and plan benefits, request authorizations, and review the status of authorization requests.
 You will find membership eligibility and plan benefits at www.ndbh.com in the provider WebPass section.

-Web-based online support via the Internet: New Directions' online WebPass system is a password-protected website that offers providers the ability to request and verify member authorizations 24/7/365, communicate discharge information, and submit care
+Web-based online support via the Internet: New Directions' online WebPass system is a password-protected website that offers providers the ability to request and verify member authorizations 24/7/365, communicate discharge information, and submit care management referrals.
+The WebPass system provides users with a safe and secure way to send protected health information to New Directions.